glowen18/Dodge_Ball/README.md

 **Objective**

 The objective of the game is to move around the board and avoid getting hit by the incoming ball before the time runs out.

+**MVP**

+*  Render a game board with HTML Canvas.
+*  To be able to start and reset the game.
+*  Create a ball and a block(player) to move around the board.
+*  Create win-logic that determines a winner or game-over.

+**Reach Goals**

+1. Be able to adjust the timer to increase or decrease time and to count up or down.
+2. Have different levels of skill with the ball moving faster and multiple balls moving on the gameboard.

 **Approach To Building The Game**